cjohansen/cjohansen-no/resources/md/referentially-transparent-crud.md

 So there you have it.
 I'm sure you can create referentially transparent CRUD-functions in most any language, but Clojure and Datomic both bring features to the table that make doing so easy.
-In fact, they even encourage this style of programming.
+In fact, they both encourage this style of programming.
 The result is that testing I/O functions is really straight forwards and fast.
 Because it's all just pure functions, reasoning about the code is quite easy, and it's just damn fun to work with.